Charles Platt (author): Editing and publishing

-Platt joined Michael Moorcock's New Worlds (magazine) team as de facto art director and graphic designer from 1967 to 1970.
+Platt joined Michael Moorcock's New Worlds team as de facto art director and graphic designer from 1967 to 1970.
 Although not trained as a graphic designer, he was largely responsible for the collage-like appearance of much of the magazine at the time.

 During 1970 Charles Platt became a consulting editor for Avon Books company, acquiring work for their science-fiction list.
 Subsequently, he performed a similar role for the short-lived paperback trade-name Condor Publishing, and was science-fiction editor for Franklin Watts, Inc.

 During the 1980s Platt self-published The Patchin Review, a magazine of literary criticism and commentary emphasizing science fiction.
 Although each issue sold only 1,000 copies, the venture acquired notoriety for its edgy attitude and attracted contributions from many then-well-known science fiction editors and authors, including Philip K. Dick, Gregory Benford, Brian W. Aldiss, David Hartwell, and others.

-During 2007 Platt became a section editor for Make (magazine), for which he had already been a frequent contributor.
+During 2007 Platt became a section editor for Make, for which he had already been a frequent contributor.
 In 2011 he became a contributing editor to the magazine, and retains that title currently.